1313e/CMasher/docs/source/user/sequential.rst

 The *chroma* colormap is a visual representation of all major colors.
 It covers the full lightness range and shows all major colors in roughly equal ratio.
-Because it uses all major colors, this colormap is excellent for representing information where small adjacent differences should be clearly visible.
+Because it uses all major colors, this colormap has a very high perceptual range, making it excellent for representing information where small adjacent differences should be clearly visible.
-Keep in mind that the *chroma* colormap is not as colorblind-friendly as the other colormaps.
+Keep in mind that the *chroma* colormap is not as CVD-friendly as the other colormaps.

 Dusk